Nothing Changes If Nothing Changes!

 How coaching works

-Coaching is to me a form of art.
-Besides having a great selection of tools and methods at my disposal, great coaching requires choosing wisely which approach to use in which situation, considering both the environment and the people.
+Coaching is to us a form of art.
+Besides having a great selection of tools and methods at our disposal, great coaching requires choosing wisely which approach to use in which situation, considering both the environment and the people.

 Typically coaching needs to happen at different levels of the organization: team, senior management, and top management.
 If coaching happens only at some levels, you can expect mediocre results at best.